 Public procurement is conducted jointly by the Public Procurement Directorate, the Ministry of Finance (as the main line ministry for the procurement area), and the State Commission for Control of Public Procurement Procedures in the protection of rights area.
 The Public Procurement Directorate began operations in 2007 while the State Commission for the Control of Public Procurement Procedures Control was established in 2011.
 The State Commission takes decisions in the form of written orders and conclusions made at its meetings.
 The decisions are made by a majority of present members.
 The State Commission’s Rules of Procedure specify the method for this work.
 The Administrative Court oversees cases involving public procurement procedures.

 The Montenegro State Audit Institution (SAI) is an independent supreme audit institution for verification of the entire government’s financial statements, including state-owned enterprises.
-The audits are made publicly available on the SAI’s .
+The audits are made publicly available on the SAI’s website .
 Accounting standards implemented in Montenegro are transparent and consistent with international norms.
 In addition, there are various international companies that conduct accounting and auditing procedures are present in the country.

 International Regulatory Considerations